 In Deià, there’s Es Racó d’es Teix – where Josef Sauerschell’s cuisine initially won a star in 1991.
 Across the island, in the east coast resort of Sa Coma, is Mallorcan chef Tomeu Caldentey’s Bou (formerly Moli d’en Bou); Tomeu’s cuisine was first recognised by Michelin in 2004.

-In the southwest, Es Fum at the St. Regis Mardavall Resort Hotel has chef Rafael Sánchez at the helm.
+In the southwest, Es Fum at the St. Regis Mardavall Resort Hotel has chef José Miguel Navarro at the helm.
 And in the north of Mallorca, in Port de Alcúdia, Restaurante Jardín’s chef Macarena de Castro remains the only female chef to have her cuisine starred by the gastro guide.

-Two additional restaurants gained their first Michelin star for 2017: Adriàn Quetglas in Palma and Argos in Puerto Pollensa.
+Two additional restaurants gained their first Michelin star for 2017 and kept it as well in 2018: Adriàn Quetglas in Palma and Argos in Puerto Pollensa.
 Both restaurants opened in 2015.

 There are now nine Michelin-star restaurants on Mallorca, with a total of 10 stars.
 Here’a an overview of the successful chefs. […] Michelin star restaurants on Mallorca